 Over the past few years, customer demand for SaaS has grown.
 The model fits better with modern business than traditional one-off licenses, and also benefits the vendor, as it provides a recurring revenue stream.
 This fits well with Cloud technologies, as it enables more control for the vendor when it comes to deployment of their software rather than running the risk of it being hosted in an unsupported environment.

-SaaS, combined with Azure IaaS provides more flexibility for ISVs than was previously possible, however there are some key issues that need to be considered in order for it to be as successful as possible.
+SaaS, combined with Azure IaaS provides more flexibility for Azure ISV Partners than was previously possible, however, there are some key issues that need to be considered in order for it to be as successful as possible.

 When the architecture for a cloud infrastructure is designed, there are a number of factors to consider.
 One of these is the need to create an environment which meets the requirements of the software at peak use.
-Servers need to be able to handle peak demand without loss of performance.
+Servers need to be able to handle peak demand without loss of performance without breaking the bank.

 If an organisation has 1,000 users within it, the specification of the virtual machines within the network will need to be able to process a high number of concurrent requests in order to serve data correctly.
 However, there will be periods of time when demand is much lower – such as outside business hours.

 Mostly, cloud virtual machines are sold based on their specifications.
 While there is an element of consumption pricing, it is only a component of the overall cost.
 As a result, many businesses find themselves paying for unused capacity a lot of the time.

 With an ISV model, where software is sold as a service, there are opportunities to reduce the cost.

 If Azure ISV partners sell into multiple territories, there is the ability to spread resource across multiple customers.
 This allows for some efficiency and means that the resource is more fully utilised, however, this can create issues with information security.

 With technology like igroup’s Cloud Control, the resource can be scaled based on demand – the number and spec of VMs is reduced at times of lower demand while also protecting the integrity of individual networks.